avkhozov/Minion-Backend-MongoDB/README.md

 # DESCRIPTION

-[Minion::Backend::MongoDB](https://metacpan.org/pod/Minion::Backend::MongoDB) is a [MongoDB](https://metacpan.org/pod/MongoDB) backend for [Minion](https://metacpan.org/pod/Minion)
+This is a [MongoDB](https://metacpan.org/pod/MongoDB) backend for [Minion](https://metacpan.org/pod/Minion) v10.01 (2019-12-16) derived from
-derived from [Minion::Backend::Pg](https://metacpan.org/pod/Minion::Backend::Pg) and supports its methods and tests up to 9.13 (2019-08-29).
+[MongoDB::Minion::Pg](https://metacpan.org/pod/MongoDB::Minion::Pg) and which supports all its features.

 # ATTRIBUTES